immortalvm/ivm-compiler/README.md

 - Third, the linker 'ld' combines one or several object files (inlcuding libraries) into a single executable file.
 With this purpose, all local labels of each object are renamed in case they are reused in different files.

 - The executable file is just a concatenation of:
    - A shebang header, that enables its execution
    - the *crt0.o* startup file, which is placed at the very beginning,
-  - all object files (which are really assembly files), and
+   - all object files (which are really assembly files),
-  - the standard C libraries.
+   - the standard C libraries, and
+   - other libraries provided in the command line

 ## Extra linker feature: DCE <a name="dce">